Table of Contents

 - 3 Kibly vs SageMailer: Pricing and Monthly Subscription

 During my time as a marketing specialist, I’ve seen perhaps all the different Amazon feedback automation services.
 And I can say that Kibly stands out among the rest.
 Kibly is an email automation tool specifically designed for Amazon sellers.
 It aims to increase the number of positive feedback and reviews in your seller profile, so you can improve the number of your Amazon sales.
 But how does Kibly do this?

 Kibly’s system focuses on email automation as a means to get more product reviews and feedbacks.
 Its developers claim that by using email templates, you can 100% automate your customer service.
 Kibly will send personalized, customer-friendly emails to your customers, so they will know that you pay attention to them and their needs.

 How to set up Kibly

 Setting up Kibly will take only a couple of minutes of your time.
-This seems like a good bargain in exchange for several 5-star reviews.
 If you are interested, you can try their free trial.
 But how can Amazon sellers set up Kibly?